sychan/kb_sdk_docs/source/howtos/workspace.rst

 .. important::

     While you can get objects using the workspace client, it is not the recommended way to do it.
 We suggest using the `file utilities <../howtos/file_utils.html>`_ instead.

-However, you can download the client easily by running the following inside of a sdk module:
+You can download the Workspace client by running the following inside an SDK module:

     ``kb-sdk install https://raw.githubusercontent.com/kbase/workspace_deluxe/master/workspace.spec``